nitekar/PCA/README.md

 ### Part 2: Matrix Eigenvalue calculation

-- Analysis of a 3x3 matrix
+- Analysis of a matrix
 - Calculation of eigenvalues and eigenvectors
 - Determination of eigenvalue importance in percentage form
-- Collaborative work documented on Miro whiteboard
+- Collaborative work documented on Miro whiteboard: https://miro.com/app/board/uXjVLjMBgbs=/

 ### Key Features